Kathmandu Airport Guide

 In this section you will find traveller airport reviews as well as our Kathmandu Airport Guide with info on WiFi, lounges, facilities and services....and yes, even the names of some airport hotels in case you decide that sleeping in the airport is not for you!

-Kudos go to the night shift security guys who brought us the one and only rug from first class check-in and a blue tarp to cover the dust because they couldn't believe two women were willing to sleep on the floor at the airport in the middle of the night. - unknown
+Kudos go to the night shift security guys who brought us the one and only rug from first class check-in and a blue tarp to cover the dust because they couldn't believe two women were willing to sleep on the floor at the airport in the middle of the night. - a traveller

 I arrived at Kathmandu as a solo female backpacker in March 2010.
 As the plane taxiied down the runway we pulled up next to a big old orange bricked building.
 Back in Australia I would have likened it to an old disused factory..At the time I thought we were just waiting for clearance to move on, but then the seat belt light went off, and we were all departing the plane into the building.